Tracking Ruby Errors on Heroku

 Typical installation time: 1 minute

 Hi there!
-You've found Honeybadger's guide to Heroku exception tracking.
+You’ve found Honeybadger’s guide to Ruby exception and error tracking on Heroku.
 Once installed, Honeybadger will automatically report exceptions wherever they may happen:

 - During a web request